flavienbwk/clair-docker/README.md

 1. On internet-connected machine :

     ```bash
-    clairctl --config clair_config/config.yml export-updaters updates.gz
+    clairctl --config clair_config/config.yml export-updaters updates.json
     ```

-    :information_source: The archive will be ~8.5Gb
+    :information_source: The JSON file will be ~8.5Gb

-2. Transfer the `updates.gz` archive and run :
+2. Transfer the `updates.json` archive and run :

     ```bash
-    clairctl import-updaters updates.gz
+    clairctl import-updaters updates.json
     ```

-    _In order to have access to the internal networking including Postgres database, you may need to copy `updates.gz` inside `clair`'s container with `docker cp` command and then run the command above from inside the container._
+    _In order to have access to the internal networking including Postgres database, you may need to copy `updates.json` inside `clair`'s container with `docker cp` command and then run the command above from inside the container._

 3. Matcher processes should have the disable_updaters key set to disable automatic updaters running.